EdSwordsmith/crafting_interpreters/notes/19_strings.md

 ## Challenges

 1. Flexible array members are not possible in Zig and it would also not work well with how I used a tagged union.
 Because of this I won't attempt this challenge.

+2. This seemed easy as I only had to add a flag to tell if a string is owned or not and use that to know if we are able to free the string's memory.
+This implementation is only good for how the repl is working now as the lifetime of the strings memory will have to be bigger once we have variables.
+However, it would be perfectly fine for running files as the lifetime of the file's source code is (almost) the entire program.

+The code for this challenge can be found [here](https://github.com/EdSwordsmith/crafting_interpreters/tree/19_owned).